-Like GBS, CIDP can improve spontaneously.
+GBS and CIDP (chronic inflammatory demyelinating polyradicalneuropathy) can improve spontaneously.
 However, recovery may be very slow and the illness can either get progressively better or worse, or can follow a relapsing/remitting course.

 Most patients with GBS and CIDP are treated with plasmapheresis or immunoglobulin.
 Corticosteroids may be used to treat CIDP but are not used to treat GBS, as it worsens rather than improves the condition.

 Patients diagnosed early in the course of the disease and those who are acutely ill often respond well to blood plasma exchange (plasmapheresis).
 In this procedure, blood is withdrawn and passed through a series of filters that separate the different types of blood cells.
 The blood cells are then suspended in donor or synthetic plasma and returned to the patient's body.
 The patient's plasma is discarded.

 Plasmapheresis is thought to remove the substances that damage myelin.
 It can shorten the course of GBS, alleviate symptoms, and prevent paralysis.